 For those who don’t know, resume mills are companies who offer affordable resume writing services (e.g. $100 to $200+), and then, hire low-cost resume writers to complete the projects.

-Resume mills are essentially the Wal-Marts of the career industry.
+Resume mills are essentially the “discount stores” of the resume writing industry.

 Companies like these get the lion’s share of the profit from each project … and the resume writer is all-too-often paid the least.